Manasellam

 Manasellam is a 2003 Indian Tamil-language romantic drama film written and directed by Santhosh in his debut.
 Produced by V. Ravichandran, it stars Srikanth and Trisha, while Cochin Haneefa plays a major supporting role.
-The film was released on 20 March 2003 and failed at the box office.
+The film was released on 20 March 2003 and became a commercial failure.

 Plot

 On his way to Chennai, Bala's bag and certificates get stolen in the train.
-But he has a look about him that endears him to a petty shop owner Sundaram, who provides him accommodation along with a few bachelors in the top portion of his house.
-Malar stays opposite this house, and the bachelors are crazy about her.
+He has a look about him that endears him to a petty shop owner Sundaram, who provides him accommodation in the top portion of his house along with a few bachelors.
+Malar is a girl who lives opposite this house, and the bachelors are crazy about her.
 They are scared if the handsome and cheeky Bala will try to woo her, so they hatch a plot and frame him so that Malar's two brothers beat him up black and blue.
 Three strangers, who claim to be his true friends from Hyderabad, save an unconscious Bala.

 The true identity of Bala is told in a flashback by these friends, that he is a rich son of an industrialist.
 Malar saves Bala from an accident, and soon they are in love.
 But her brothers take her back to Chennai, as their sister had already eloped with someone.
 The brothers do not want her to commit the same mistake and make her promise that she will only marry someone of their choice.
 Also, it is revealed that Malar is suffering from some brain disease and will die soon.
-Knowing this only, Bala has come to stay opposite her house with the hope of seeing and making her happy till the end.
-Malar's health condition worsens, and she gets admitted to hospital with minimal chances of survival.
+Knowing this, Bala had come to stay opposite her house only with the hope of seeing and making her happy till the end.
+Malar's health worsens, and she is admitted to hospital with minimal chances of survival.
 Bala leaves the hospital crying as he does not want to see Malar die in front of him.
-The movie ends there.
+The film ends there.